 Our present age has an almost absolute fear of hate, yet most would agree that “let love be genuine.
 Hate what is evil, cling to that which is good“, is an admirable thing.
-One clear example which proves this is the often irrational hatred shown towards Donald Trump.
+One clear example which proves this is, the often irrational fear of, and hatred thrown at Donald Trump.

 When discussing hating evil, clinging to the good, Calvin prefers to use the term “turning away”, saying it ‘corresponds better with the opposite clause, where Paul bids us to exercise kindness’ (Commentary on Romans 12:9)

 This is displayed in the actions of real social justice advocates [by which I don’t mean the average internet variety, Social Justice Warriors].
-Social justice advocates lay their claims against injustice on the very premise that an evil; an injustice; something to be abhorred; something repugnant has taken place.
+Real social justice advocates lay their claims against injustice on the very premise that an evil; an injustice; something to be abhorred; something repugnant has really taken place.

 The problem arises when the basis for those claims are centred on the ever shifting sands of subjective relativism.
-Akin to the great violation in the garden, which sought to jettison God; removing the Creator from His rightful place, and putting the creature at the centre of where, what and how that creature derives its definitions and subsequent redefinition’s of what is good and what is evil.
+Akin to the great violation in the garden, which sought to jettison God; removing the Creator from His rightful place, putting the creature at the centre of where, what and how that creature derives its definitions, and subsequent redefinitions, of what good and evil is.

 Once fluidity of truth is proclaimed and accepted.
 Competing “truths” seek dominance.
 Humanity becomes the primary source and decider of what is good and evil.

-From there lies can hide hatred and gain power behind the facade of truth:
+From there lies can hide hatred, and power can be gained by it.

 “whoever hates disguises himself with his lips, and harbours deceit in his heart; when he speaks graciously believe him not, for there are seven abominations in his heart though his hatred be covered with deception.”
 (Proverbs, 26:24-26)

-The ultimate conclusion is a clash of competing untruths, long paraded as truth.
+The ultimate conclusion is a clash of competing untruths, all paraded as truth.
 The consequences being, that lies and falsehood come to rule, where truth and facts once did.

 On the other hand, hate can be a positive.
-It becomes this when it is accompanied by God’s Word on what good and evil is, along with honesty, humility, mercy and justice, hate is not evil.
+It becomes this when it is accompanied by God’s Word on what good and evil is, along with honesty, humility, mercy and justice.
 Hate in this sense is restrained pathos or righteous anger.
 This is pathos seeking to end the cause of pathayma (suffering), which is held within the limits of both ethos and logos.

 To hate evil is to cling to that which is good.
-The negative side to this, of course, is, that any hate which doesn’t cleave to that which is good, leads us towards that which is evil.
+Any hate which doesn’t cleave to that which is good, leads us towards that which is evil.
 Thus hating evil is not a sin because the act has a just cause.
 Hatred of evil is grounded in God’s, and not man’s, definition of what good and evil is.
 It is grounded in the precedent, criteria and command which comes from the ‘fatherly good-will’ of God (Karl Barth).

-It is, as C.S Lewis wrote, true that ‘hatred obscures all distinctions.’[iii]
-What I think C.S Lewis is getting at here is any hatred that exists by itself and of itself, obscures all distinctions.
+It’s true, as C.S Lewis wrote, that ‘hatred obscures all distinctions.’[iii]
+But what I think C.S Lewis is getting at with this, is any hatred that exists by itself and of itself, obscures all distinctions.

-One way to speak of this could be to say that we need to be open about the things we intensely dislike, otherwise we are just lying to ourselves and others.
+One way to understand this is to say that we need to be open to being challenged about the things we intensely dislike, otherwise we’re just lying to ourselves and others.
 Again we take Solomon’s words and apply them, ‘the one who conceals hatred has lying lips’ (Proverbs 10:18)

-For the Christian, the ultimate grounding for hating evil, isn’t hate, it is love.
+For the Christian, the ultimate grounding for hating evil, isn’t hate, it’s love.
 Love motivates the Christian to speak out and proclaim the salvation brought to both the oppressed and oppressor alike.

-This means continuing to act on the gifts that God gives, such as good government, the ability to teach, discern and speak in a gracious way to world hellbent on blurring distinctions, by worshiping and legitimising confusion about what truth is.
-One of the first steps towards achieving this is applying a better understanding about the close relationship between hating evil and being a “hater”.
+This means continuing to act on the gifts that God gives, such as good government, the ability to teach, discern and speak in a gracious way to a world hellbent on blurring distinctions, by worshiping and legitimising confusion about what truth is.
+One of the first steps towards achieving this is applying a better understanding about the distinction between hating evil and being a actual “hater”.

 Hating hate, and not evil, is the great twisted and misleading double negative of our age.

-Nowhere in the bible does God command His people to hate hate.
+Nowhere in the bible does God command His people to hate, hate.
 What we read is the imperative to abhor evil and cling to what is good.
-All of this raises a few more intricate questions that I haven’t got the room here to explore here,

-1. How do we hate evil in a world that hates both hate, and hates anyone who proclaims that evil exists?
+1. How do we hate evil in a world that hates both hate, and haters?

 When we apply being a “good hater” to the Nazis, what is meant is that we hate the ideology of Nazism, not the German people who identified as Nazis.
 What is hated is the evil in the ideology that rules over the person and in the person, as if it were a lord without a Lord.
 The distinction between the German and the Nazi, if measured by Lewis’ criteria isn’t distorted.

 Therefore, Charles Spurgeon’s ‘’be a good hater’’ is someone who acts in Christian love.
-Since love speaks both a “yes” and a “no”, to hate evil is to cling to the good; standing with, and in, God’s “no” to what is evil.
+Since love speaks both a “yes” and a “no”, to hate evil is to cling to the good; standing with, and in, God’s own definition and clear “no” to evil.

 ‘When you hate the man’s sins, you are not to hate him, but to love the sinner, even as Christ loved sinners and came to seek and save them.
 When you hate a man’s false doctrine, you are still to love the man and hate his doctrine even out of love to his soul, with an earnest desire that he may be reclaimed from his error and brought into the way of truth.’
 (Spurgeon, 1858 Righteous Hatred)

 It’s right then to conclude, that any Christian who falls in with the ‘untruth of the crowd’ when it comes to Donald Trump, may find themselves falling into hate that is absent of the rule of Christian love.
-The Christian in this context fails to see that ‘the sinner hasn’t stopped being God’s creature’ (Karl Barth CD 3:2, p.31)
+In this context, the person fails to see that ‘the sinner hasn’t stopped being God’s creature’ (Karl Barth CD 3:2, p.31).

-Grace finds the distinction between the love for the sinner and hatred of the sin, and moves in love towards the sinner with this particular order in mind.
+God’s grace finds the distinction between the love for the sinner and hatred of the sin.
+God moves in love towards the sinner with this particular order in mind.
 Barth again brings home the point, ‘if it does not spring from grace, it does not lead to grace.’ (ibid, p.36)

-Grace governs the outcome and reorders, hate the sin, love the sinner[iv].
-Love for the sinner is primary.
-Hatred of sin is secondary[v].
+God’s grace governs the outcome and reorders, hate the sin, love the sinner[iv].
+Love for the sinner becomes the primary.
+Hatred of sin, secondary[v].